Are you scratching your head over email delivery issues in WordPress?

 Verify that your server’s IP address isn’t blacklisted.
 You can use online tools like MXToolbox to check your IP against major blacklists.

-It’s a good idea to configure a backup SMTP server to ensure continuity.
+It’s a good idea to configure a backup SMTP server to ensure continuity if your primary SMTP server experiences an outage.
 Easy WP SMTP allows you to set up multiple mailers and automatically switch to a backup connection if your primary email service fails.

 You can also configure email failure alerts so you’ll get a notification through email, Slack, Microsoft Teams, SMS, or a platform of your choice if an email fails to send.